 Configure the

 Origin Domainto the public endpoint of your workload.
-Use one of the following methods, depending on whether you are using a BYOK location or a managed locations (standard):-
+Use one of the following methods, depending on whether you are using a BYOK location or a managed location (standard):-

 For managed locations (standard) only: